-- (a) implement suitable measures to manage pests, vermin and declared noxious weeds on the site; and - (b) inspect the site on a regular basis to ensure these measures are working effectively, and that pests, vermin or noxious weeds are not present on site in sufficient numbers to pose an environmental hazard or cause the loss of amenity in the surrounding area.
+- B69.
+The Applicant must: - (a) implement suitable measures to manage pests, vermin and declared noxious weeds on the site; and - (b) inspect the site on a regular basis to ensure these measures are working effectively, and that pests, vermin or noxious weeds are not present on site in sufficient numbers to pose an environmental hazard or cause the loss of amenity in the surrounding area.